tvh0021/aweSOM/docs/source/index.rst

 aweSOM - Accelerated Self-organizing Map (SOM) and Statistically Combined Ensemble (SCE)
 ========================================================================================

-The aweSOM package combines a JIT-accelerated and parallelized implementation of SOM, integrating parts of `POPSOM <https://github.com/njali2001/popsom>`_, and a GPU-accelerated implementation of SCE using `ensemble learning <https://github.com/mkruuse/segmenting-turbulent-simulations-with-ensemble-learning>`_.
+The `aweSOM <https://github.com/tvh0021/aweSOM>`_` package combines a JIT-accelerated and parallelized implementation of SOM, integrating parts of `POPSOM <https://github.com/njali2001/popsom>`_, and a GPU-accelerated implementation of SCE using `ensemble learning <https://github.com/mkruuse/segmenting-turbulent-simulations-with-ensemble-learning>`_.

-.. aweSOM is optimized for large datasets, up to $\sim 10^7$ points.

-aweSOM is developed specifically to identify intermittent structures (current sheets) in 3D plasma simulations [link to paper available soon].
+aweSOM is developed specifically to identify intermittent structures (current sheets) in 3D plasma simulations (`link to arXiv pre-print <https://doi.org/10.48550/arXiv.2410.01878>`_).
 However, it can also be used for a variety of clustering and classification tasks.

 **Authors:**